anthony2708/dockerfile-contest/Readme.md

 I choose to write my CI/CD pipeline, and set up the Docker image tags as ```latest```, even all best practices are pointing to using **SHA256** for base ones.
 Why?

 Well, **Chainguard scans images everyday**.
 If they detect a CVE, they will attempt to fix it asap, and they only attempt to build minimal base images, which only includes **a subset of packages** serving apps themselves and **reduces the attack surface** of them.
-You will have a no-shell, no-APK Nginx image from Chainguard to use, which is good in the final long run.
+You will have a no-shell, no-APK (no Application Package Manager) Nginx image from Chainguard to use, which is good in the final long run.

 Also, you are now trying to push an image to **Github Container Registry (GHCR)**, which is linked to your Github repo.
 So **why don't you build a CI/CD in which each push means a rebuild of a safer package?**